jfunky/ccny-programming-sp2020/README.md

 ### Grade Breakdown:
 * Weekly homework assignments: 40%
     - There will be weekly homework assignments consisting of coding & review of material (text, examples, video).
 Homework should be completed before class so we can discuss it on the day it’s due.
 See the schedule for assignments and due dates.
+    - You have until the end of the course to submit homework for late credit. (updated)
     - There are eight coding assignments each worth 10% of your homework grade or 5% of your overall grade.
     - This rubric will be used for grading projects:
         - A: Project exceeded technical expectations with additional creative effort and experimentation from the student to make it unique (not just a tech demo)